 reproductive · Outcome

-Sperm count, motility, and quality.
+Lift sperm count, motility, and DNA quality.

 How to measure: